WillDang14/weatherApp/README.md

   Step 2: enter city name in the search box (for example: Boston) - a suggestion of full location name will appear ; If auto complete texts do not appear, repeat step 1

-  Step 3: Click "search" right below the search box; then, daily weather from Sunday to Saturday including temperature and conditions such as "feel like" and wind speech will appear
+  Step 3: Click "search" right below the search box; then, daily weather from Sunday to Saturday including temperature and conditions such as "feel like" and wind speech will appear - Please note: You have to use your mouse to click "search", press enter on keyboard will not display results